liyafe1997/chromebook_rw_legacy_windows/README.md

 And check if you have `ACPI\10EC5650` under `Other devices`.

 If you found it and it lack of driver, try this [rt5650.zip](https://github.com/liyafe1997/chromebook_rw_legacy_windows/raw/refs/heads/master/rt5650.zip)

+## 6. Sleep / Hibernate
+In Windows it looks like support `s0ix`, but mostly only software, which means Windows can enter `s0ix` mode, it may limits some background activities, disconnect WIFI (if you set `Disconnected Standby`), but due to the lack of ACPI and `intelpep` driver, it can not really put the whole platform into a really low power status, so the power consumption can be higher than expected.

+Basically, you can use the `Sleep` feature as a advanced `Screen Off` feature for temporary away.

+The good thing is `Hibernate` is working!
+So if you really need a low power status for a long-term away, you can use `Hibernate`.